bryanshellpuppy/ShellPuppyWAF/README.md

    git clone https://github.com/shellpuppy/php-waf.git
    cd php-waf

-   Include the WAF in your application
+   Include the WAF in your application by following code in the exampleapp.php.
-Add at the top of each protected PHP file:

-php
-Copy
-Edit
-require_once __DIR__ . '/waf/firewall.php';
-WAF::init();
-Set up your config

 Adjust waf/config.json settings as needed (admin password, patterns, etc.)